statbiophys/ENS-survival-kit/instructions/newcomer.md

 There are some internal partnership with the university which might make it easy to find a place at the Cité Internationale Universitaire de Paris, ask how to ask for recommendations.
 Here is the [link](https://www.ciup.fr/demander-hebergement/) for applying.

 For a flat share we suggest taking a look on the [Cartedescolocs](https://www.lacartedescolocs.fr/) or on Facebook groups ([Paris Appartement](https://www.facebook.com/groups/424628364407944) or [parischambresalouer](https://www.facebook.com/groups/parischambresalouer)), but beware because there are a lot of scums.
 Another page which could be worth a try is [Appartager](https://www.appartager.com/).

-## I also want to work eventually
-To access the Wifi `PHYS` and the LPENS clusters of the group you need to got to the `Service Informatique` (office L057 , e-mail si@phys.ens.fr).
-They will register the IP of all the devices you want to use to connect which you will have to phisically bring to them.
-NOTE: if you want to connect via LAN and you use a toggle you will need to register that too.

 ## A pawn in the Doctoral School Chessboard
 The doctoral school is going to be a matrioska of institutions :